Madagascar: Escape 2 Africa: Voice cast

+Non-speaking roles in the film include Phil, the other main chimpanzee; and Rico, the mute loose cannon explosives expert and weapons supplier of the penguins.

 Production

+Development

-A sequel to Madagascar had been in development since 2005, when the first film had been released, with a release date planned for late 2008.
+A sequel to Madagascar had been in development since 2005, when the first film was released, with a release date planned for late 2008.
 In the first teaser trailer, which was released in March 2008, the film was subtitled The Crate Escape.
 By June 2008, the film was given its final title – Escape 2 Africa.
-Los Angeles-based studio Duck Studios, animated the end credits scene using Cutout animation with a style inspired by African art.
+Los Angeles-based studio Duck Studios, animated the end credits scene using cutout animation with a style inspired by African art.
+Escape 2 Africa marks the first full producer credit of British production manager Mark Swift for a feature film; he would later produce the succeeding films in the Madagascar franchise.